NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Here is a list of scriptures that harmonize with or prove the trinity doctrine, along with explanations as to what part of the doctrine they touch on.

-# Genesis 18:1,2
+# Genesis 18:1-5

 > And Jehovah appeared to him by the oaks of Mamre, as he sat at the door of his tent in the heat of the day.
 2 He lifted up his eyes and looked, and behold, three men were standing in front of him.
-When he saw them, he ran from the tent door to meet them and bowed himself to the earth
+When he saw them, he ran from the tent door to meet them and bowed himself to the earth 3 and said, “O Lord, if I have found favor in your sight, do not pass by your servant.
+4 Let a little water be brought, and wash your feet, and rest yourselves under the tree, 5 while I bring a morsel of bread, that you may refresh yourselves, and after that you may pass on--since you have come to your servant.”
+So they said, “Do as you have said.”

 The Bible teaches that "no one can see God and live", however in this passage Abraham experiences how **Jehovah appeared to him**.
 The passage reveals that Jehovah here is visible, tangible[^tangible], has location, eats food, walks, and other things a regular person would.
 This tells us that there is not as simple as that God is invisible and transcendental.
 God can also be physically present as a human on earth.

 [^tangible]: **Tangible**: Being able to be touched.

+Abraham bows to Jehovah and adresses him in the singular "**in your sight**", and suddenly switches to the plural "**wash your feet, and rest yourselves ... refresh yourselves**", to which Jehovah answers in the plural, "**So they said, “Do as you have said.”**"

 Notice also that Jehovah appears as three men.
 Some argue these are the Father, the Aon and the Holy Spirit.
 Others argue that this is Jehovah and two angels.
-In any case it shows that God is not so simple that you can put him in a neat box.
+In any case they are adressed and answer as one and as multiple persons, and at least it shows that God is not so simple that you can put him in a neat box.
+The ancient near east concept of the supernatural is not as straightforward as our western thinking would like.

 ## Exodus 19:9